-This Easy Low Carb Spinach Artichoke Dip is ready in 30 minutes in one skillet.
+This Easy Keto Spinach Artichoke Dip is ready in 30 minutes in one skillet.
 Served warm and creamy on the inside with a crispy cheesy top, this dish is always a crowd pleaser.
 Savory, gooey, and flavorful.
 This dip is the perfect low carb, keto and gluten free appetizer!
 Bring to a game day tailgate, a birthday or dinner party, this super easy recipe will win everyone over.

 - Spinach, fresh or frozen